Sr-Kaio/UnixCorn-Look-For-Windows/README.md

 # My UnixCorn Setup for Windows

-This repository is a group of configuration file's that we're made for my personal likings and to look like something out of the sub-reddit [r/unixporn](https://www.reddit.com/r/unixporn/).
+This repository is a group of configuration file's that we're made for my personal likings and to look like something out of [r/unixporn](https://www.reddit.com/r/unixporn/).

 **If you wan't you could use this as a template, just give credit if you wan't**